CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 The following sections describe each point in detail.

-## Lab grading rubrics
+## Grading of Labs

-The labs are scored by the TA's Friday on the week after you completed the lab.
-Delayed solutions will receive 0 score, without exception.
+The labs are scored by the TA's Friday on the week after the labs are done.
 Up to 15 points are given for good solutions, 5 points for clear and comprehensive documentation.

+**Delayed solutions will receive 0 score, without exception.**

 In lab 1, the first 15 points are scored by: